Cranberry Sourdough Bread

 - It does not use diastatic malt powder (it’s not really necessary, and most people don’t have it on hand).

-- I have reduced the hydration by 5% to give more structure for the bread to support the inclusions of cranberries and orange zest.
+- I have reduced the hydration to give more structure for the bread to support the inclusions of cranberries and orange zest.

-- I have added orange juice in place for some of the water to give the dough a tinge of sweetness (note: this bread does not have added sugar outside of the little bit of juice and whatever may be in the brand of dried cranberries you bought, so it should not be considered a sweet bread).
-It is perfect to go with a savory meal or a sweet spread–whatever you would prefer!
+- I have added orange juice in place for some of the water to give the dough a tinge of sweetness.
+It has a light sweetness, but it is not a dessert–It is perfect to go with a savory meal or a sweet spread–whatever you would prefer!

 Cranberry orange is one of my favorite fall flavor combinations, and this loaf would be perfect to slice and share at Thanksgiving or to enjoy for a weekend breakfast at any time during the year!